 This service is most useful when processing PCP archive logs, to control parameters such as the current archive position, update interval, replay rate, and timezone, but it can also be used in live mode to control a subset of these parameters.

 Applications such as pmchart, pmview, oview, and pmval use the time control services to connect to an instance of the time control server process, pmtime, which provides a uniform graphical user interface to the time control services.

-A full description of the PMAPI time control functions along with code examples can be found in reference pages as listed in Table 3-2.
+A full description of the PMAPI time control functions along with code examples can be found in the reference page pmtime(3).